2009–10 Arsenal F.C. season

+Background

 Transfers

 Arsenal made one outfield signing during the summer, defender Thomas Vermaelen from Ajax in a deal estimated at £10 million.
 Several players were let go, including Amaury Bischoff who joined in 2008 and played the majority of his football in the reserves and Rui Fonte.
 Striker Emmanuel Adebayor was sold to Manchester City for a fee of £25 million and Kolo Touré soon joined him, ending a seven-year association with Arsenal.
 His former teammate Sol Campbell rejoined the club during the winter transfer window, having been a free agent.
 Wenger, who signed him to bolster the squad's defensive options, said: "He has a fantastic attitude and good fitness.
 Of course he is not the youngest but he is in a very good shape.
 He can still play in the Premier League.
 He is important in the dressing room as well.
 He's positive with the young players."

 A number of players were loaned out during the season for game time and career development.
 Goalkeeper Wojciech Szczęsny joined Brentford in November 2009 and stayed their for the remainder of the season, while in the January window Jack Wilshere and Philippe Senderos moved to Bolton Wanderers and Everton respectively.